“These things are just plain annoying.

 In 16th Century Europe, eating an artichoke was considered scandalous behavior for women because the artichoke was considered an aphrodisiac (along with the humble tomato) and was reserved exclusively for men (especially aristocrats like Henry, VIII).
 Catherine de Medici, bride of King Henry, II of France, denounced that social more, introducing the artichoke along with traditional Italian foods and cooking to the French kitchen.
 Catherine was passionate about artichokes, consuming them in large quantities.
 Henceforth the French elevated the artichoke to the stature of a gourmet ingredient.
 It was treated as such when introduced to the American colonies.

 It’s only fitting that one of Albuquerque’s most highly regarded fine-dining gourmet treasures pay tribute to the artichoke by festooning its name on the marquee.
 When the Artichoke Cafe opened in 1989, the artichoke was hardly ubiquitous on Duke City restaurant menus, many of whom seemed to believe vegetables stopped and ended with green chile.
-In its two decades plus of serving the city, the Artichoke Cafe has helped pioneer culinary trends diners now take for granted.
+In its two and a half decades plus of serving the city, the Artichoke Cafe has helped pioneer culinary trends diners now take for granted.
 That includes concepts such as seasonal menus, sustainable foods, a wine bar and…a mission statement.

 Mission statements are commonplace in the military and in the corporate world, but not necessarily among restaurants.
 They should be!
 The Artichoke Cafe’s mission statement is inspired, especially the part which reads, “The guest is always is always right and we will accommodate every guest’s dietary needs to the best of our ability.
 We strive to make our guest’s dining experience a delicious and memorable one at the Artichoke Cafe.
 We encourage every employee working at the Artichoke Cafe to make this vision a reality.
 On any given day we are only as good as our best effort.
 Therefore, every employee is an important link in the chain of our mission statement and is valued as such.”